 - Cash-in mortgages are the direct opposite of cash-Out loans whereby at closing, you pay money instead of getting money.
 This option is not so popular and is often used when individuals have extra cash and want to lower their monthly payments or when opting out of paying private mortgage insurance (PMI).

-- Rate and term mortgages refinancing is when you secure a new loan for the exact amount owed on your current loan.
+- Rate and term mortgage refinancing are when you secure a new loan for the exact amount owed on your current loan.
 This option is popularly used when the rate of interest on the new loans is much lower than the current rate.
 Other individuals use this option to convert their existing mortgage to a new one with a shorter term.

 2. Make The Application

-Loan seekers often encounter obstacles finding a potential lender who understand their needs.
-If you are looking for a new loan, then compare our list of mortgage lenders below and learn more regarding their product offerings.
+Loan seekers often encounter obstacles in finding a potential lender who understands their needs.
+If you are looking for a new loan, then compare our list of mortgage lenders below and learn more about their product offerings.